Miscolored/obs-browser-source/README.md

 The script deploys a local containerized Flask webapp that provides a number of customizable views suitable for use as browser overlays within OBS or other streaming tool.
 * shows wins/losses for customizable team names (i.e. crew/impostor, cops/robbers, etc.)
-* timer with pause and reset
+* stopwatch with pause and reset

 You can update these views for your viewers in real time using any android, iphone, computer, or tablet on the OBS-computer network, or from your stream tool's custom browser dock.